NeonHo/CSMLNotebook/GoldBucket/Multi Agent.md

 # 2. Concepts

 ## 2.1.
 MetaGPT's concept of agent and environment
+- an agent should be able to think or plan like human
+-
 ## 2.2.
 Agents interact with each other.
 ## 2.3.
 A multi-agent collaboration.